DTC vs. Wholesale: How to Track Profitability by Channel

 Beyond channel-specific costs, your business has overhead that supports all channels: office rent, executive salaries, accounting fees, ERP software, and general insurance.
 The question is how to allocate these costs across channels to arrive at a fully loaded profitability picture.

-Revenue-weighted allocation distributes overhead proportionally based on each channel's share of total revenue.
+- Revenue-weighted allocation: Distribute overhead proportionally based on each channel's share of total revenue.
 Simple and directionally accurate for most brands.

-Activity-based allocation assigns overhead based on the actual resources each channel consumes.
+- Activity-based allocation: Assign overhead based on the actual resources each channel consumes.
 If your team spends 50% of their time managing Amazon, Amazon gets 50% of the salary allocation regardless of its revenue share.
 More accurate but requires time tracking.

 The goal of a channel P&L is not accounting precision — it is strategic clarity.
 Even a directionally accurate channel P&L is infinitely more useful than a blended P&L that hides underperforming channels behind strong ones.